zyddnys/manga-image-translator/README.md

 lowercase         Converts text to lowercase gimp_font         Font family used for GIMP rendering no_hyphenation    Whether to disable hyphenation by the renderer font_color        Overrides the text foreground/background color detected by the OCR model.
-Use a hex string without "#", e.g., FFFFFF for white foreground, FFFFFF:000000 to set both black background line_spacing      Line spacing is font size * this value.
-Default is 0.01 for horizontal, 0.2 for vertical text font_size         Use a fixed font size for rendering
+Use a hex string without "#", e.g., FFFFFF: for white foreground, :000000 for black background, FFFFFF:000000 to set both. line_spacing      Line spacing is font size * this value.
+Default is 0.01 for horizontal, 0.2 for vertical text font_size         Use a fixed font size for rendering rtl               Right-to-left reading order for panel and text_region sorting.
+Defalt is true
 ```

 #### Upscale Options